juhp/fbrnch/README.md

 On Fedora the easiest way to install is using my [copr repo](https://copr.fedorainfracloud.org/coprs/petersen/fbrnch/).

 ## Build from source
+1. Install openssl-devel

-Clone the git repo and either:
+2. Clone the git repo and either:

 a) Using stack >= 2.1, in the source dir run: `stack install`